The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Exact Value of the Power Contamination Number

-\begin{proof} We first remark that the second part of the conjecture, namely, the case where $n$ and $m$ have different parities is incorrect.
+We remark that the second part of the conjecture, namely, the case where $n$ and $m$ have different parities does not hold.
 The following counterexample suffices to disprove it.
 Consider the grid $G(4,5)$.
 According to the conjecture, since $n=4$ and $m=5$ have different parities and $m>n$, we should have

-However, this is not the case, because $G(4,5)$ can be fully contaminated using only three initially contaminated cells, as illustrated in Figure \ref{fig:counter_example}. \end{proof}
+However, this is not the case, because $G(4,5)$ can be fully contaminated using only three initially contaminated cells, as illustrated in Figure~\ref{fig:counter_example}.